bionode/gsoc18/Journal/week_6.md

 ### Understanding lifecycle.js

-The `lifecycle.js` consists of main functions, these functions helps to regulate the lifecycle of the pipeline.
+The `lifecycle.js` consists of main functions, these functions helps to regulate the lifecycle of the task.
 So, I started understanding the codebase so that I know how every task happened when we run a pipeline.
 From creating a action to dispatching a action.
 So, this can be explained with the help of simple flow diagram which is explained as: